from £57 /night help Price for guests, Nights approx:

 1.5 miles to the Drimsynie Estate.
 Regular entertainment and family nights (during holiday dates).
 They have the Rob Roy Lounge for bar meals and the Fireside Bar.

-1.5 miles to The Bistro in the Drimsynie House Hotel.
+1.5 miles to La Rustica Restaurant in the Drimsynie House Hotel.
 Not open every night.
+Open Wednesday to Sunday.

 1.5 miles to the Leisure Centre with 25m indoor swimming pool, sauna, Jacuzzi, steam room & gym.
 Available on a pay-as-you-go basis